aaronw227/cs331-drum-app/README.md

 A web-based drum learning app: structured exercises, live timing feedback against a metronome, and progress tracking.
 Inspired by Guitar Hero but focused on education.

-## Status

-**Day 1 of 6** — scaffolding complete.
-Working Web Audio metronome and microphone hit detection, verifiable from the Home page diagnostics panel.

 ## Run locally

 Because the app fetches audio samples, it cannot be opened via `file://` — a local web server is required.
 Any simple static server works.